seng438-winter-2023/seng438-a4-Racheld3/seng438-a4-team_number.md

 # Difficulties encountered, challenges overcome, and lessons learned

 We initially found the Pitest mutation descriptions to be unclear at times.
 This caused slow progress in the beginning, but as we began to notice patterns in the descriptions, we were able to write tests more quickly.
 Another obstacle we faced was the slow execution time of Pitest.
 Waiting 20 or more minutes to test our test cases extended the time it took to complete this lab.
 Due to the long wait times, learning to multitask while working on this assignment was important.
+Another challenge was determining how much we needed to improve our DataUtilities tests as we already had a score of 89% which is an extremly good score as explain to us by the professor, so improving it by 10% did not seem possible as he explained getting a score of 90-95% would be great in mutation testing.
 We also became proficient with Selenium and gained an understanding of GUI testing.
 While this concept was overwhelming in the beginning, we were soon able to use Selenium with confidence.

 # Comments/feedback on the lab itself

 It would have been helpful to have some more detailed resources about understanding Pitest mutation descriptions.
+As well it would have been helpful to determine a faster way to run Pistest as some group memebers were able to run the tests in 5-10 minutes, and for others it took 25-35 minutes.
+The lab was very time consuming our group found that it was taking hours to just improve mutation scores by 1%.